doublealogic/matplotlib-challenge/README.md

 ## Respository Contents
 Located in the `Pymaceuticals` folder is a Jupyter notebook containing the Python program that creates all of the aforementioned charts above.
 My analysis of this data is also included at the top of the notebook.

 Within the `Resources` folder there are two csv files: One contains the metadata for each of the 249 mice including which drug they were on, their sex, their age in months as well as their weight.
+The second file contains data on the tumor volume in the mice over different timepoints.